 Types and Operations of LLDPDU

-The above LLDP data unit which publishes information on one device to another neighbor device is called normal LLDPDU.
-When a port is disabled or shutdown or rebooted a shutdown advisory LLDPU is published to receiving devices indicating the LLDP signals are invalid thereafter.
+The above LLDP data unit, which publishes information on one device to another neighbor device, is called a normal LLDPDU.
+When a port is disabled or shuts down, or rebooted, a shutdown advisory, LLDPU, is published to receiving devices indicating the LLDP signals are invalid after that.

-There are 3 ways LLDP can operate and they are
+There are 3 ways it can operate, and they are

-- Transmit Only – It can transmit the package of information about the local device
+- Transmit Only: It can transmit the information package about the local device.

-- Transmit & Receive – It does both the above functions
+- Transmit & Receive: It does both of the above functions.

-Whenever the data units are received from a remote device, both mandatory and optional Time, length and values are validated for the correctness and dropped if there are errors.
+Whenever the data units are received from a remote device, mandatory and optional Time, length, and values are validated for correctness and dropped if errors occur.

 Database of LLDP Information

-The information about the LLDP data unit is stored in a management information database (MIB) both at the sending and receiving side and this information is used for network management purposes and the data can be retrieved at a later stage using standard queries.
+The information about the LLDP data unit is stored in a management information database (MIB) both on the sending and receiving side.
+This information is used for network management purposes, and the data can be retrieved later using standard queries.

 Extension to VOIP devices

 LLD protocol can be extended to manage smartphones, IP phones, and other mobile devices to receive and send information over the network.
-Initially, it will start with sending raw LLDP data pockets and once it senses the device on the other side is VOIP it will send data pockets in LLDP-MED protocol till the communicate is completed.
-There are separate time, length and values for LLDP-MED protocols
+Initially, it will start with sending raw LLDP data pockets, and once it senses the device on the other side is VOIP, it will send data pockets in LLDP-MED protocol till the communication is completed.
+There are separate times, lengths, and values for LLDP-MED protocols.

-The following time parameters are managed in LLDP and there are default values to it.
+The following time parameters are managed in LLDP with default values.